arn25-lk/arn25-lk.github.io/content/about.md

 # About Me

 I just graduated with a First Class Honours from the University of Edinburgh.
-Vice-President of TypeSIG - the universities only CS theory-focused student society.
+I also served as the Vice-President of TypeSIG - the university's only CS theory-focused student society.

 Theory underpins innovation, it balances nuance and rigour with wonder and beauty.